Meet with an admissions counselor, tour campus or join us for an event. We have many ways to explore campus - both

 St. Thomas is a Best Value in Education

-When it comes to academic quality, U.S. News & World Report ranks St. Thomas the top value in Minnesota, and one of the best values in the nation.
+When it comes to academic quality, U.S. News & World Report ranks St. Thomas a top value in Minnesota, and one of the best values in the nation.

 Higher education with a higher calling

 Educating morally responsible leaders who advance the common good.

 With eight schools and colleges, St. Thomas offers a comprehensive university with undergraduate and graduate options for everyone.
 Our two-year college, Dougherty Family College, is for students who want to obtain a four-year college degree.
 They receive financial, academic and professional support on the way to their goals.